MMTG (web series): Reception

 Media outlets have praised MMTG for its unique blend of nostalgia, global engagement, and meaningful interviews.
-The show’s "2009 명곡 챔피언십" in particular received attention for its scale and emotional resonance among international K-pop fans.
-Additionally, the "JaesBee" project was noted in the press for being ambitious despite relatively low production budgets, a testament to the community-driven nature of MMTG.
+The show’s "2009 Classic Song Championship" in particular received attention for its scale and emotional resonance among international K-pop fans.
+Additionally, the "Jaessbee" project was noted in the press for being ambitious despite relatively low production budgets, a testament to the community-driven nature of MMTG.